-Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja[This year, 2012, Srimati Lalita-devi’s appearance day is on September 22 (in India), one day before Radhastami.
-Seven years ago, in 2005, Srila Narayana Gosvami Maharaja and the assembled devotees observed the appearance day of Sri Radha's most intimate sakhi, Srimati Lalita-devi, on September 10.
-The following is a transcription of the class given in her glorification, and it explains her significance in our personal lives:]Lalita-devi was born in the village of Karehla, and later on her father brought her to Uccagaon, the place of her pastimes (lila-sthali).
+Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja[This year, 2013, Srimati Lalita-devi’s appearance day is on September 12 (in India), one day before Radhastami.
+The following is a transcription of a class given in her glorification by Srila Narayana Gosvami Maharaja in 2005, and it explains her significance in our personal lives:]Lalita-devi was born in the village of Karehla, and later on her father brought her to Uccagaon, the place of her pastimes (lila-sthali).
 There are still many evidences of her pastimes here, like a rock containing the imprints of her lotus feet and some small utensils she used when she and the other sakhis fed Krsna there.
 When the sun-rays fall on the imprints of those pots and plates, they glitter and shine.
 All of Srimati Radhika’s sakhis used to play with Krsna and Lalita in Uccagaon, and there are many places there where you can see their footprints to this day.
 On the hill there is a slippery rock showing a specific pastime that was enacted in a marriage arena.
 There, the gopis arranged a special kind of marriage between Lalita and Krsna.
 This should not be misunderstood as a real marriage, but rather a play marriage, like the marriage that was once enacted between Srimati Radhika and Krsna.
 This is technically known as Gandharva marriage.
 In that pastime, Krsna had been sitting beside Lalita, and the sakhis began to play mischievously.
 Visakha and some of the other sakhis tied Sri Lalita's veil to Krsna's pitambara (yellow shawl).
 Then suddenly, on the indication of Srimati Radhika, Rangadevi and other sakhis began to sing wedding songs while Tungavidya and others uttered wedding mantras, and the remaining sakhis showered flowers on Sri Krsna and Lalita.
 When Lalita noticed that something tricky was being done to her, she tried to run away, but because her garments were tied to Krsna's pitambara, she could not do so.
 All the sakhis then surrounded the couple and married them.
 Even today, one can see the indication of the slide on the hill, as well as the markings of alta (red lac) from the gopis’ feet.
 Although this pastime took place 5000 years ago, you can still visualize it with your own eyes.Lalita is 27 days elder than Radharani.
 [According to the tithi calculation, Lalita-devi's appearance day falls on the day before Srimati Radhika's appearance day.]
 She generally has the same loving mood towards both Radha and Krsna, yet she is more inclined towards Srimati Radhika.The following is the Sanskrit song called Sri Lalita-astakam, along with its translation, and I will further explain each verse.
 This Lalita-astakam was composed by Srila Rupa Gosvami:

 [I offer my obeisance unto the outspoken Sri Lalita-devi, who is charmingly endowed with many beautiful, sweet qualities (sulalita).
 She has natural expertise in all arts (lalita), and thus her service self-manifests.
 She wipes away the glittering drops of perspiration which appear upon the lotus feet of Sri Radha and Madhava when They meet.
 She is perpetually immersed in the most elevated mellow of sauhrda-rasa, or undivided absorption in fulfilling the heart's desire of her intimate friend Srimati Radhika.
 (Sri Lalitastakam, verse 1)]There are four types of sakhis: svapaksa, vipaksa, tatastha and suhrt.
 Svapaksa means those sakhis who are totally favorably disposed towards Srimati Radhika.
 Vipaksa means those gopis who are totally favorably disposed towards Candravali and opposed to Radhika.
 Tatastha means those who are neutral towards Srimati Radhika and more favorably disposed towards Candravali.
 Suhrt means those who are more favorably disposed towards Srimati Radhika and neutral towards Candravali.
 Suhrt gopis never do anything unfavorable towards Srimati Radhika.
 Lalita-devi and Visakha-devi are examples of gopis who are svapaksa to Srimati Radhika, Candravali is vipaksa, Bhadra is tatastha, and Syamala is suhrt.The mood of Lalita is that she is always trying to favorably serve the pastimes of Radha and Krsna; she always tries to please Them.
 She engages in millions upon millions of endeavors to please Them.
 When Radha and Krsna meet and engage in amorous pastimes, Lalita wipes away the droplets of perspiration on Their lotus feet.
 This means that she is engaged day and night in the service of Their sweet pastimes.
 There are two types of services in madhurya-rasa (conjugal rasa).
 One is in the mood of the manjaris and the other in the mood of the sakhis.
 Lalita always serves in the mood of a sakhi.
 One of her qualities is that she has some controlling mentality.
 She can command both Radha and Krsna, but at the same time she has a friendly disposition towards both of Them.
 She is always immersed in the ocean of love.
 She is very beautiful and very sweet, but at the same time very sober and composed.
 Her heart is so sweet that she attracts the heart of all others, but at the same time she is pragalbha, which means she can speak harsh words, and can thus control both Radha and Krsna.